top of page

 The Oilers’ Fabulous Place

-It would be pretty easy to rest on your laurels if you run a well-liked, still fairly new facility like Rogers Place.
+It would be pretty easy to rest on your laurels if you run a well-liked facility like Rogers Place.
 But management has chosen not to do that, instead continuing to work on improving the fan experience for anyone who comes to the arena to see the Edmonton Oilers play.
-In recent years the Oilers haven’t enjoyed the kind of success the fans might want, but they can take some solace in the fact that their team is playing in one of the newest, most impressive arenas in the league.

 Food & Beverage 5

-Most concessions also have some basic adult beverage choices, if you’re looking for a glass or can of beer ($12 and up, depending on brand).
+Most concessions also have some basic adult beverage choices, if you’re looking for a glass or can of beer ($14 and up, depending on brand and whether it’s in a can or a cup).
 These options typically also include a couple of premium beers as well.

-There are also a couple of specialty stands around the several levels of concourse that feature interesting fare such as butter chicken and chick peas, perogy nachos (excellent!) or smoked brisket sandwiches.
-You’ll also find four Pizza 73 locations around the building.
+There are also a couple of specialty stands around the several levels of concourse that feature interesting fare such as Montreal smoked meat sandwiches or perogies.
+You’ll also find Pizza 73 locations around the building.

 Sky Lounge is a premium seating club on the west end of the upper concourse which has a special menu and in-seat beverage service.
 Directly below it is the Sportsnet Club which also features premium seating and a unique menu.